 Extensive randomized and peer review studies have shown Kava’s efficacy in controlling anxiety and comparing favorably to benzodiazepines such as alprazolam, lorazepam, and clonazepam, per Psychology Today.

 And when the standardized kava extract is used, 60 mg to 300 mg dose is recommended.

-Recent research has found that Kava can lead to liver damage especially when used in large amount or in conjunction with alcohol.
+Recent research has found that Kava can lead to liver damage especially when used in large amounts or in conjunction with alcohol.

 The excess use of Kava can lead to severe liver damage, and heavy doses can lead to heart and, eye irritation problems, studies have shown

 Inebraiton can result in combined use with benzos. a study found.